May 10, 2022

 What does a typical day look like for you?

-My typical workday schedule begins when I go to work around 9 a.m. and, if there are no big experiments, I am home in the evening to do light cooking for dinner.
+My typical workday schedule begins when I go to work around 9 a.m.
+If there are no big experiments, I am home in the evening to do light cooking for dinner.
 If there are big experiments or other urgent things to attend to, I’ll stay in the lab later.
 I go to sleep usually around 11 after reading the latest papers and books.

 Do you have any hobbies?